Here’s how to edit a FULL wedding gallery in under a week! Yes, it’s possible!

 Step 4: Sync the rest of the images with the blog photos

-You’ve likely already edited images from each portion of the day for the blog.
-Syncing the rest of the images in Lightroom should be fairly easy.
-Make minor adjustments to each image if needed and you’re good to go :)
+You’ve likely already edited images from each part of the day for the blog, so syncing the rest in Lightroom should be pretty straightforward.
+Make any minor adjustments if needed, and you’re good to go.

 — This process takes a few hours.